dbmdz/wolpi/docs/extensions.md

         # forwarded to vips-ffm, __do not__ store a reference to it or try to
         # manipulate it directly
         vipsArena: object
+        # This objects provides parsing methods for all parts of the IIIF
+        # Image API request, use this if you want to implement custom behavior
+        # based on the official syntax
+        imageRequestParser: ImageRequestParser

     class WolpiLogger:
         def debug(self, message: str, keyVals: dict[str, str] | None) -> None: ...